openedx/edx-platform/docs/en_us/internal/jenkins/builds.md

   >  results.
   >* The results will also be reported to github, and will show up next to your commit on a PR or
   >  other places that the commit is listed (search results, etc.).
+  >* If you started the build using a pull request refspec or the most recent commit hash on an open pull request, then it will be reported the same as automatic builds for pull requests.
+(See point 1 of this page.)

+##### 3) Automatically started builds for new commits to the 'master' branch
+* A build is started whenever there is a new commit on the 'master' branch.
+* To see recent builds of 'master' look at the [edx-platform-all-tests-master](https://build.testeng.edx.org/job/edx-platform-all-tests-master/) job